infotroph/efrhizo/efrhizo-log.md

 	* stripped2014-destructive.csv changes its ImgNotes field from "" everywhere to NA everywhere.
 This happens because it's generated from the whole-season frametots2014.txt, and ImgComments had some non-null values in the removed session 1 data.
 Now that it's an empty string everywhere, R reads it as NA instead of as "" and passes that change on to stripped2014-destructive.csv.

 One 2012 calibration file is missing from the compiled calibrations, because the script only recognizes files with uppercase extensions.
 Renamed '08_07.cal' to '08_07.CAL'.

+## 2016-05-01

+Predicting root mass to 140 cm depth is a bit of an overreach--average deepest observations are more like 120-130 cm: `by(strpall$Depth, paste(strpall$Tube, strpall$Session, strpall$Year), max) %>% plot` shows a VERY strong horizontal stripe at 127 cm (location 110 with typical ~24-mm tube offset) and another at 115 (location 100).
+Only a handfull of tubes were ever sampled below 127 cam.
+Let's do all our prediction to 130 cm , not 140.